What does the Board do?

 Hello, my name is Lee.
 I am a member of Who Cares?
 Scotland as a Care Experienced individual.
 The ethos of Who Cares mirrors my own personal values and beliefs.
 I am a mindful Health and Well-being Coach who empowers individuals to believe in themselves, teaching tools to help them deal with difficulties and build resilience.
 My mission in life is to show every child and young person that they are worthy and that they are loved.
 They can be so much more than what the statistics say.
 I encourage self-love as a way of becoming the very best version of you.
 You are enough, just as you are.

-Seonag was born in Pilton, Edinburgh to parents from the Outer Hebrides.
-She attended a comprehensive before studying at St Andrews University and heading to London where she worked as a journalist.
-After a career break to have three children, Seonag moved back to Scotland and became Education Editor at The Scotsman before working at the BBC for ten years.
-She is now Director of Communications and Public Affairs at Glasgow Caledonian University; a member of the Institute of Directors; and a trustee of Remembering Srebrenica Scotland.
-Seonag says she joined the board of WC?S as through professional and personal experience she was keenly aware of the acute challenges Care Experienced people face.
+I was born in Pilton, Edinburgh to parents from the Outer Hebrides.
+I attended a comprehensive before heading to St Andrews University and then London where I worked as a journalist.
+After a career break to have three children, I moved back to Scotland and became Education Editor at The Scotsman before working at the BBC for ten years.
+I am now a Communications and Public Affairs Consultant and a member of the Institute of Directors.
+I joined the board of WC?S as through professional and personal experience I was keenly aware of the acute challenges Care Experienced people face.

 Read more about our Governance